 With a manufacturers’ title no longer up for grabs – drivers and teams only will be rewarded – there has been a change of status from world championship to world cup.
 This signals the start of an exciting new era for international touring car racing when it is hoped that more affordable technical regulations will trigger a flurry of competitor interest, while building on the existing fan and media following enjoyed by the WTCC.

-Subject to FIA World Motor Sport Council and national motorsport federation (ASN) approval, the inaugural WTCR calendar will visit 10 race tracks across four continents in 2018 for a total of 30 races.
+Subject to FIA World Motor Sport Council and national motorsport federation (ASN) approval, the inaugural WTCR calendar will visit 10 race tracks across three continents in 2018 for a total of 30 races.
 The provisional calendar is as follows:

 - Marrakech (Morocco): 7-8 April